 Trading operations are activities of a commercial nature financed substantially by charges to recipients of the service.
-The Council does not have any significant trading operations.
+The Council offers a Commercial Waste Service and despite being impacted upon by Covid-19 this service generated a surplus of £109.1k for 2021/22.